tomkob9999/fast_three_sat_solver/README.md

 ### NOTE : The approach is limited up to 5 variables due to reducing to 2-SAT problem.

-# Exploring Efficient Implication-Based Strategies for the 3-SAT Problem
+# (A Failed Attempt) Exploring Efficient Implication-Based Strategies for the 3-SAT Problem

 # Introduction